-We stumbled into this flickr pool of unusual and lovely breastfeeding photos from Mothering Touch Centre, and wanted to share them.
-After we finished tittering.
-I also wanted to provide you a public service and let you know when and why you might want (or need!) to use these atypical positions.
-The following information is based on what I’ve learned from my 34+ months breastfeeding and not any medical training.
+We stumbled into this flickr pool of unusual and lovely breastfeeding photos from Mothering Touch Centre and wanted to share them.
+After we finished tittering about the silly, staged style of photography.
+I also wanted to provide you a public service and let you know when and why you might want (or need!) to use these unusual breastfeeding positions.
+The following information is based on what I’ve learned from my 34+ months of breastfeeding (and zero medical training).

-Upside down and backwards: Builds ab muscles for mama and can help drain breasts more thoroughly in the case of plugged ducts.
-And funny.
+Builds ab muscles for mama and can help drain breasts more thoroughly in the case of plugged ducts.

-The newborn flopover: Requires a comfortable reclined chair or couch; useful when a tiny baby needs a really full feeding.
-Recommended to me by a lactation consultant in lieu of the upside down and backwards (above); not at all discreet when your in-laws are visiting.
+Requires a comfortable reclined chair or couch; useful when a tiny baby needs a really full feeding.
+Recommended to me by a lactation consultant in lieu of the upside-down and backward (above); not at all discreet when your in-laws are visiting.

-I’d love to hear about any unusual nursing positions you’ve attempted.
+I’d love to hear about any unusual nursing positions you’ve attempted in the comments below!

 [All photos c/o Mothering Touch via flickr]